LowCoyote/LowCoyote/README.md

 <img alt="DevImage" align="right" src="https://zupimages.net/up/22/12/4pd1.png" width="500px">

 <p align='left'>
 Welcome to my profile !
-I'm a IT student current live in France, full-time behind my computer without distraction.
+I'm a IT worker current live in France, full-time behind my computer without distraction.
 Thank you for your visit and do not hesitate to contact me.
 </p>